Malaria Bites! Bite Back.

 What does malaria feel like?
 If malaria goes untreated, what can it lead to?

-Half of the world’s population, 3.3 billion people, is at risk of malaria.
+Half of the world’s population, 3.3 billion people, is vulnerable to malaria.
 And it’s all because of mosquitoes.

 I Have Malaria (or Thought I Did)